Sie befinden sich im Service: RWTH High Performance Computing (Linux)

 $HOME

 Upon logging into the HPC Cluster, users are directed to their personal home-directory within $HOME.
-As a Network File System (NFS) with an integrated backup solution, this file system is particularly well-suited for the storage of important results that are challenging to reproduce, as well as for the development of code projects.
-However, $HOME is less suitable for running large-scale computing jobs due to its limited space of 150 GB.
+With an integrated backup solution, this file system is particularly well-suited for the storage of important results that are challenging to reproduce, as well as for the development of code projects.
+However, $HOME is less suitable for running large-scale computing jobs due to its limited space of 250 GB.
 In addition, frequent and massive file transfers, creation, and deletion can put significant strain on the backup system.

 $WORK

-$WORK shares some similarities with $HOME, as it is also operated on an NFS.
+$WORK shares some similarities with $HOME.
 However, the key difference is that $WORK has no backup solution.
 This absence of backups allows for a more generous storage quota of 250 GB.

 $WORK is particularly suitable for computing jobs that are not heavily dependent on I/O performance and that generate numerous small files.